dreamerchris/sn_node_joiner/README.md

-## how to run your own network from your debian/manjaro machine!
+## how to run your own network from your debian/manjaro machine! or one VPS!

 On debian: